Open the Search Form

 There may be times each day when you vape as part of a routine activity and don’t even think about vaping – you just do it.
 Be aware of these situations and break the links between these daily routines and vaping.

-Overcome your triggers:
+Managing your triggers:

 Many people vape to enjoy a good mood or escape a bad one.
 Vaping is not a good way to cope with feelings.
 If you are stressed or anxious – whatever is causing it will still be there after you vape.